simeononsecurity/simeononsecurity.ch/content/articles/the-role-of-cybersecurity-in-the-era-of-remote-work/index.en.md

 For example, **an organization can schedule regular updates for all company-owned devices to ensure that they are protected against the latest threats.** Employees should also be encouraged to regularly update their personal devices with the latest security measures.

-**It's important to note that regular updates are not enough on their own**.
+**Note that regular updates are not enough on their own**.
 Employees should be trained on how to identify and avoid potential security threats, such as phishing emails and suspicious websites.

 **Overall, regularly updating security measures is an essential aspect of remote work cybersecurity**.
 Organizations should ensure that all devices and software are up to date to protect sensitive information from the latest threats.